nicolaNovello/f-DMU/README.md

 # 💻 How to run the code

 The section will be completed soon...
+For SD2.1 we used the original link to download the model ....
+Now that repository is not available anymore, but it is possible to use the community version of the same model from ...

 ## Closed-Form Losses